Agrof-ile/Agrofile-Leaflet/README.md

 # Agrofile-Leaflet
+## Generates javascript bundle for an interactive Leaflet map reading GeoJSON and SHP files on a yeswiki website
-JS bundle to display a Leaflet map reading SHP and GeoJSON data Nicolas LENGLET for Agrof'île - June-July 2023
+Nicolas LENGLET for Agrof'île - June-July 2023

+### How to run this?
+- Clone the repo
+- `npm i`
+- create `dist/` folder
+- `npm run build` generates `dist/bundle.js`